 Of course we do not celebrate American Thanksgiving in Britain, but I think it is a rather lovely festival.
 The harvest has been safely gathered in and the earth is resting.
 Time to reflect, rest, plan and give thanks for the harvest which would see you through the winter.
 Come the end of November I am fed up of the dark afternoons and am longing for the days to get brighter, but there are still a good few weeks before Christmas and that turning point at the Winter solstice bringing the long awaited longer days and the crisp bright weather of January when snow is most likely to fall.
 Thanksgiving falls at the perfect time to revive falling spirits at this time of year and I’d love to celebrate in the UK too.

-My soup is inspired by the traditional sweet potato soup served at Thanksgiving, a vibrant uplifting orange, and flavoured with apple pie spices.
+My spiced pumpkin soup is inspired by the traditional sweet potato soup served at Thanksgiving, a vibrant uplifting orange, and flavoured with apple pie spices.
 The spices and hint of vanilla combine wonderfully well with the silky, creamy flesh of the pumpkin and potatoes.
 Of course it is very adaptable, quantities are not exact – use whichever vegetables you have – and swap squash for the pumpkin.
+For a

 - 1 tbs olive oil